Onelinerhub/onelinerhub/python-pandas/how-to-write-data-frame-to-csv.md

-# How to write data frame to CSV
+# How to write dataframe to CSV

 ```python
 import pandas as pd